 A car warranty has plenty of dimensions and nuances to it, so it’s pretty subjective in that sense.

-Your car’s warranty, regardless if it is coming from the carmakers, extended or used-car warranty.
-Generally most covers the important parts of the car – the engine, oil, air-conditioner and also accessories of the car in relation to safety and reliability.
-However, a typical car warranty does not cover the normal wear and tear of a car like your batteries, tyres, seats, brake pads and windshield wipers.
+Your car warranty generally covers the important parts of the car – the engine, transmission, air-conditioner and other accessories of the car.
+However, typical car warranty does not cover the items that are subject to normal wear and tear, like batteries, tyres, seats, brake pads and windshield wipers.

-One thing to note, a car’s warranty is usually designed to work in tandem with your car insurance.
+One thing to note, car warranty is usually designed to work in tandem with your car insurance.
 While the car warranty covers all of the unexpected failures of car parts, a car insurance covers accidental damage, loss or theft.
-That being said, damage caused by an accident or misuse of a car is not covered by a car warranty.
+That being said, damage caused by accident or misuse is not covered by a car warranty.

 What Can Void A Car Warranty?

 Well, we all know that the cost of car services through the authorized dealers is definitely hefty.
-Some actually struggle to make ends meet just because of this.
 So, let’s take a look at the common errors people make that can void their car warranties.

-This results in future steering, suspension and drivetrain problems.
+This will cause steering, suspension and drivetrain problems eventually.
 Whether or not you’re a fan of car modifications, you should be aware that in the event of a warranty claim related to such systems, the carmaker has legal right to deny such claims if the car failure is due to these installations.